Azure/app-service-linux-docs/Runtime_Support/php_support.md

 ### End of Life for PHP 5.6

-Due to the popularity of **PHP 5.6** and the high volume of applications hosted using this version of the PHP runtime.
-Critical security fixes have been actively backported from the 7.X PHP branch into the version of **PHP 5.6** provided by **Azure App Service**.
+Due to the popularity of **PHP 5.6** and the high volume of applications hosted using this version of the PHP runtime, critical security fixes have been actively backported from the 7.X PHP branch into the version of **PHP 5.6** provided by **Azure App Service**.

 Extended support for this version of **PHP 5.6** will end on **February 01, 2021**.
 At this point any application hosted in App Service targeting this version of the **PHP 5.6** will be out of support and at risk of security vulnerabilities that remain unpatched.